njwright92/portfolio/README.md

  ### Getting Started:

 To view this project, clone the repository and run "npm install" to install the required dependencies.
-Use "npm start" to view the app in your browser.
-The app can be built for production using "npm run build", "npm run deploy" to deploy the production build to gh-pages. and "npm run go" to start the local server and view the app in your browser.
+- Use "npm start" to view the app in your browser.
+- The app can be built for production using "npm run build", "npm run deploy" to deploy the production build to gh-pages.
+- And "npm run go" to start the local server and view the app in your browser.
 Also incorporated google analytics to track real time user and data information.